 |≈ 350 Wh||≈ 185 Wh||≈ 310 Wh|

 |Release Date||January 2020||September 2022||January 2021|

-In most cases, though, it's safe to say the RT-AXE7800 will deliver a similar Wi-Fi experience as the GT-AXE11000.
-In fact, if you don't care about the 6Hz band, you'll get a similar experience from the RT-AX89X too.
+In most cases, though, it’s safe to say the RT-AXE7800 will deliver a similar Wi-Fi experience as the GT-AXE11000.
+Neither will give you a faster-than-Gigabit wired connection due to the lack of a second Multi-Gig port.
+On the wired connection front, if you don’t care about the 6GHz band, the RT-AX89X is a world better.

 Asus RT-AXE7800: A familiar Asus experience